adamsilver/maintainablecss.com-jekyll/_chapters/01-introduction.md

 description: An introduction to MaintainableCSS, an approach to writing modular, scalable and of course maintainable CSS.
 ---

-MaintainableCSS is an approach to architecting and writing modular, scalable and maintainable CSS.
-Not only does this guide tell you *how* to do this, but more importantly it tells you *why*.
+MaintainableCSS is an approach to writing modular, scalable and maintainable CSS.
+Not only does this guide explain *how* to do this, but more importantly it explains *why*.

 ## There's nothing to download